-All students in grades nine (9) through twelve (12) shall be enrolled each semester in subjects that will allow them to graduate within those four (4) years.
+All students in grades nine (9) through twelve (12) shall be enrolled each semester in subjects that will allow them to graduate within four (4) years from the time the student enters the ninth grade.
 Schools may appeal hardship cases to the director of schools.